 No matter race, religion, income level, or education, domestic violence can happen to anyone.
 Women between the ages of 16 and 24 are more likely to become victims, but even that isn’t a guarantee.
 The abuse can come from a partner or spouse, which are the ones you put your faith in.

-People that don’t know the warning signs or patterns are more likely to become domestic violence victims.
+People who are unaware of the warning signs or patterns are more likely to become victims of domestic violence.
+Recognizing these signs and taking action is crucial, and in such situations, consulting a domestic violence attorney can be an essential step in protecting your rights and safety.
 Knowing what to watch for and what to do when you recognize abuse can save your life.

 The Stages of Domestic Violence